Routing

 Swagger

-Shipclojure uses for documentation, if you have your server running, visiting http://localhost:8080/api should show you the swagger documentation for all routes: api, web routes & websocket.
+Shipclojure uses swagger for documentation, if you have your server running, visiting http://localhost:8080/api should show you the swagger documentation for all routes: api, web routes & websocket.

 Routes